ABOUT THE FRAMEWORK

 There are three ratings: met, conditionally met and unmet.

-A ‘met’ rating means that you are meeting the essential requirements of all the framework criteria.
+A ‘Met’ rating means that you have provided sufficient evidence of meeting the essential requirements of all The Framework criteria.

-Organisations who achieve Met will receive approved ACT Safeguarding in Adults Framework logos to use to demonstrate their commitment to safeguarding adults.
+Organisations who achieve Met will receive an Ann Craft Trust Safeguarding in Adults in Sport Framework logo to use on their organisation’s website, leaflets and documents to demonstrate their commitment to safeguarding adults.
 You can use these logos for as long as you are at the ‘Met’ level.

-A ‘conditionally met’ rating means that you are not currently meeting all the essential requirements of the framework criteria but have demonstrated evidence that you are working towards meeting them.
+A ‘Conditionally Met’ rating means that you are meeting some, but not all, of the essential requirements of The Framework criteria.
+You may have demonstrated evidence that you are working towards meeting certain criteria or it may be that not enough evidence has been provided.

-What will happen if we receive a “Not Met” for our overall submission?
+What will happen if we receive a “Not Met” rating for our overall submission?

-A ‘not met’ rating means that you are not currently meeting the essential requirements of most of/all the framework criteria.
+A ‘Not Met’ rating means that you did not provide enough evidence of meeting the essential requirements of all The Framework criteria.

 Revisiting your action plan should be an ongoing process.

-If you have met all the criteria, you must resubmit the Framework and submit a new action plan in two years.
+If you have met all the criteria, you must resubmit The Framework in two years.

 Do you inform our funders of the outcome of our submission?